What is change management?

 What is Change Management exactly?

-There are lots of different framework and approaches to change management.
+There are lots of different frameworks and approaches to change management.

 This is my simple one that helps you think about what you need to focus on and do.